-For VioTrack R / Pixotope Marker and Vision additionally to the network connection that connects the machine to other computers and/or the internet, a network connection with the name “ZeroConf” is automatically created.
+For Pixotope Vision, Marker and GhosTrack additionally to the network connection that connects the machine to other computers and/or the internet, a network connection with the name “ZeroConf” is automatically created.
 This connection is for the sensor camera.
-It will be listed after installing the tracking software.
+It will be listed after installing the tracking software and performing a reboot.
 If the sensor camera is not detected, it should be checked whether the correct eth port is set in the Ethernet tab of the Network Connections settings.

-When plugging or unplugging an ethernet cable to an ethernet port of the computer the name of this port is shown in the system log.
+When plugging or unplugging an ethernet cable to an ethernet port of the computer, the system log will display messages that include which port was used.
 It is usually named eth0, eth1, …

 If the ZeroConf connection is not listed, it can be manually created.
-There are two differences to other network connections:
+The following things have to be edited in that Network Connection: